 7. Click the IP configuration (ipconfig 1).

-8. Under the Public IP address settings, click on the Create new link for the Public IP address option.
+8. Click the Create new link for the Public IP address option under the Public IP address settings.

-9. Provide a name for the Public IP and make sure to select the assignment as Static.
-Then click on the Ok button and finally, click on the Save button to save the changes.
+9. Provide a name for the Public IP and select the assignment as Static.
+Then click on the OK button, and finally, click on the Save button to save the changes.

 - Azure PowerShell List Virtual Machines

-- How to enable Azure virtual machine encryption
+- How to find unattached disks in Azure

 Wrapping Up

-Well, In this article, we have discussed how to assign a static Public IP to the Azure Virtual to a new Virtual Machine as well as an existing Virtual machine.
+In this article, we have discussed how to assign a static Public IP to the Azure Virtual to a new Virtual Machine and an existing Virtual machine.